Is It Safe to Send Credit Card Info by Email? (5 Safety Tips)

 You can send the collaborator limited access to information in your Money section by sending an email invitation.
 Once you send the invitation, the collaborator will receive an email and is required to create a Trustworthy account with two-factor authentication to view your shared credit card info.
 You can share much more than just your credit card info.
 You can use Trustworthy as a family management platform to store all of your sensitive information.
 Then, your family members can access the information they need at any time.

-Trustworthy (click here to start your free trial) eliminates the risks of sending your credit card by email and protects your private information.
+Trustworthy (Try it free) eliminates the risks of sending your credit card by email and protects your private information.

 2. Secure Messaging App